Binary Domain: Critical reception

 Binary Domain received positive reviews from critics.
 Aggregating review website Metacritic gave the PlayStation 3 version 72/100, the Xbox 360 version 74/100, and the PC version 68/100.

 Famitsu gave the game scores of 10, 9, 9, and 7, adding up to a total score of 35 out of 40.
 Another Japanese magazine Dengeki PlayStation has given the game scores of 80, 85, 90, and 85, averaging out to 85 out of 100.

 GameSpot criticized the lag in multiplayer and that voice commands do not always get recognized by the game.
 Computer and Video Games shared GameSpot's criticism of the voice recognition system which was considered to be 'largely terrible' and was also unimpressed by the AI and level designs.
 They did, however, appreciate the interactive story elements.
 Eurogamer praised the lack of music as it allows gamers to factor in noise and in-game effects to determine their gaming strategy.

 IGN noted that the game was somewhat derivative but nevertheless considered it to be "a fresh and often thrilling experience, with only a handful of negatives holding it back from greatness."

 In a retrospective article published in 2015, Jon Gregory of Game Informer said he considered the game to be "one of the best third-person shooters from the last generation."

 Sales

 Despite favorable reviews, the game was a commercial failure, only selling 20,000 copies in North America by April 2012.

 In Japan, it sold 73,683 copies when it was released, being the #2 game sold at the time.
 It remained in the top 20 on the Media Create sales chart by its third week of release, with the PlayStation 3 version selling 95,364 copies by March 4, 2012.

 Potential sequel

-Producer Daisuke Sato mentioned in a July 2018 interview that he'd be open to the idea of a sequel, as long as Sega is okay with it.
+Producer Daisuke Sato mentioned in a July 2018 interview that he would be open to the idea of a sequel, as long as Sega is okay with it.